I am a newly retired optimist.

 I hope the people of faith and morality and conscience all decide that they won’t leave the future to chance.

-No America, things will not be okay—unless we wake up and make them okay.
+No America, things will not be okay, unless we wake up and work and vote—and make them okay.